tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 * `lastUpdatedAt`: is the latest date time the order line has been changed, usefull for polling.

 {% hint style="info" %}
-It is advised to use `deliverySchedule` or alternatively `deliveryScheduleIncludingRequests` with `prices` or alternatively `pricesIncludingRequests`.
+It is advised to use `deliverySchedule` with `prices` or alternatively `deliveryScheduleIncludingRequests` with `pricesIncludingRequests`.
 These fields give a summary of the current delivery schedule and prices.
 Use the `IncludingRequests` fields when you also send proposal or reopen requests events to your ERP.

 When using these fields it is not necessary to use the `deliverySchedule` and `prices` fields in `buyerLine`, `buyerLine.requests`, `supplierLine.requests` or `confirmedLine`.

 `deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company profile page.
-The old webhook, using the "Integration" configuration, is deprecated and customers are being migrated.
+These fields are also available in the `order-search` API when using polling.
 {% endhint %}

 ### Status